olletidblom/WoodMusic-MS-1/README.md

 8. As the site owner, I want users to get to know the roster and their music better.
 9. As the site owner, I want people to send their musis so i dont have to chase people on instagram.
 10. As the site owner, I want the users to be able to contact me.
+11. As the site owner, I want people to have an easy way to get back to the page if they accedently write a wrong url (404page).

 ## Design